Foreign Exchange Guide to Samoa

 - Samoan tala in the markets - recent WST moves and predictions from the FX markets

 - Travelling in Samoa - currency & money saving tips

 - Buying Samoan tala cash online - travel money for Samoa

 - Sending money to Samoa - save on Samoan tala bank transfers to Samoa

-- Samoan tala exchange rates - latest info & charts.
+- Samoan tala exchange rates - latest & historic exchange rates.

 Samoan tala (WST) general currency information

 What is the Samoan tala currency code and symbol?

 The three letter currency code for the Samoan tala is WST and the symbol is WS$.